gshipley/enterprise_training/AdminTraining.md

 	# dig @127.0.0.1 node.example.com

-This should resolve to 10.10.10.11, or the ip address that you specified when you ran the command.
+This should resolve to 10.10.10.11, or the IP address that you specified when you ran the command.

 ##**Configure SSH key authentication between broker and node**